tomherni/tomherni.dev/src/public/blog/the-specificity-of-slotted/index.md

 ## Encapsulation contexts

-This behavior is not a bug.
-When explaining how declarations are sorted by the cascade, the spec says the following about [cascade contexts](https://www.w3.org/TR/css-cascade-5/#cascade-context):
+When explaining how declarations are sorted by the cascade, the CSS spec says the following about [cascade contexts](https://www.w3.org/TR/css-cascade-5/#cascade-context):

 > "When comparing two declarations that are sourced from different encapsulation contexts, then for normal rules the declaration from the outer context wins, and for important rules the declaration from the inner context wins."